-Today I’m interested in understanding exactly how they built this retail powerhouse.
+Today I’d like to explore exactly how they built this retail powerhouse.
 Why are ASOS customers so loyal to this brand and what part of their digital user experience is so compelling?
-Reading annual reports is helpful, but no better way to learn than to analyze the actual shopping experience first hand.
+Reading annual reports is helpful, but no better way to learn than to analyze the actual shopping experience first-hand.
 Let’s do some shopping!

 I set out with a budget of $100-$200 to find some clothes for myself, a 27-year-old guy.
 I like simple and classic looking clothes.
 Nothing too flashy.
 No new weird trends.
 Just casual day-to-day and officewear.

 1) How to find products: navigation, catalogs, and edits

 The main navigation bar is pretty clear.
 It opens as a mega box giving me all the options of shopping in one place.

 You can see the pages are split into several sections: Shop by Product, Popular Brands, and Shop by Edit.
 Similar to most online shoppers, I’m not looking for anything specific to buy.
 I want to browse around.
 Once I see something I like, I’ll buy it.